 Where is the ferry port in Nador?

-Nador is a city in the Mediterranean, on the northeastern coast of Morocco.
+Nador is a Mediterranean city on the northeastern coast of Morocco.
 The port of Nador is located in the town of Beni Ensar, about 13km north of the city of Nador.
-It is also right next to the international border with the autonomous Spanish city of Melilla.
+It's also right next to the international border with the autonomous Spanish city of Melilla.

 How to get to Nador port

-The port of Nador can also be reached by train from Tangier, Fez, Casablanca and other major Moroccan cities.
+You can also reach the port of Nador by train from Tangier, Fez, Casablanca and other major Moroccan cities.
 The Taourirt - Nador line connects Beni Ensar to the national railway network.
 Trains terminate at the port, providing easy access to the ferry terminal.
-For more information on train services in Morocco, you can visit the ONCF website (Moroccan National Railways Office).

-Nador is on the coast of the unique Mar Chica saltwater lagoon
+The coast of the saltwater lagoon Mar Chica

 Vacation in Nador